grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 ### Thread safety

 When mutable values are shared between threads, there is a risk that they are changed by several threads at the same time or modified by one thread while being read by another.
 This can cause data corruption.
-Like I mentioned, value objects tend to be created many times in many places and passed inside methods or returned as results a lot - this seems to be their nature.
+As I mentioned, value objects tend to be created many times in many places and passed inside methods or returned as results a lot - this seems to be their nature.
 Thus, this risk of data corruption or inconsistency raises.

 Imagine our code took hold of a value object of type `Credentials`, containing username and password.
-In addition, let's assume `Credentials` objects are mutable.
+Also, let's assume `Credentials` objects are mutable.
 If so, one thread may accidentally modify the object while it is used by another thread, leading to data inconsistency.
 So, provided we need to pass login and password separately to a third-party security mechanism, we may run into the following:

 ```csharp
 public void LogIn(Credentials credentials)